MJA0/CABR_DatanautAB/README.md

 - Robin

 ### sprintgoals
-- Implementera dataåtkomst med Entity Framework
+- Implement data access with entity framework, ORM

 ### What we did
 - Verified last weeks triggers
 - Scaffolded database into a C# console app project
 - Started on a menu system for the database

 ### problems
 - None